py-why/graphs/README.md

 # graphs

+Playground for PRable stuff into networkx.
+Do not use this repo unless you are working with the pywhy team on networkx-implementations.

 Base classes for graphs that extend [networkx](https://github.com/networkx/networkx) to be used in other PyWhy libraries.

 Please refer to the networkx code to see how things should be structured.
 The intention is to PR functionality in this repo directly by: